-The Hansons evaluated the novel in the 1950 revised edition of The Four Brontes:
+The Hansons evaluated the novel in the 1950 revised edition of The Four Brontës:

-Wildfell Hall a novel that can by no means be dismissed as a failure.
-It told a good story--more colourful, though less convincing, than the realistic Agnes Grey--and it contains, for its time, some remarkable plain speaking on the relations between men and women.
-89
+... the youngest Bronte wrote in The Tenant of Wildfell Hall a novel that can by no means be dismissed as a failure.
+It told a good story--more colourful, though less convincing, than the realistic Agnes Grey-and it contains, for its time, some remarkable plain speaking on the relations between men and women.89